-The first step to getting a high quality professional headshot starts with you and the choices you make for your clothing.
+The first step to getting a high-quality professional headshot starts with you and the choices you make for your clothing.
 I truly believe you should wear what you love and feel comfortable in…….but remember guys, you do need to look professional.
-For most people I suggest to wear what you would wear to an interview or important client meeting.
+For most people, I suggest wearing what you would wear to an interview or important client meeting.

-Before we start talking about clothing choices here are a few thing you need to keep in mind while preparing for your professional headshot.
+Before we start talking about clothing choices here are a few things you need to keep in mind while preparing for your professional headshot.

 - Communicates something about your style and personality

 - A portrait you are proud to show people

 - A photo from a family BBQ or vacation.
 These are great to give to family and friends…..but do not under any circumstances use these for your LinkedIN profile, business website or business card.
 It only tarnishes the image you want to portray

 - Any image NOT taken by a professional.
 Potential clients will take you more seriously if you took the time to have quality headshots taken.

 OK, OK……I know, you want to know what you should wear?!
 So here it is.

 - Think Classic.
 Pick your favorite suit that fits you well.
 Make sure it’s one that does not bunch up when you sit down.

 - I suggest picking a dark color like a navy blue, charcoal gray or black.
 These colors are classic and will help lead the viewers eyes up to your eyes.